yandex/ozo/docs/howto.md

 }
 ```

-In this case you can change fields' places free.
-Fields and structure members are bound with their names.
+In this example, you can change the order of the fields in either `my_row` or your database query freely, as the fields are identified based on their name, and not based on their index in the tuple.

 ---